XRaise blog

 Google Docs is strongest when teams need fast, familiar collaboration with almost no onboarding.

-NeedGoogle Docs use
+Team needGoogle Docs use case

 FundraisingInvestor updates and pitch drafts

-SalesProposals and shared docs
+SalesProposals and shared sales docs

 HiringScorecards and interview notes

-External workCollaboration with investors, candidates, and partners
+External collaborationWork with investors, candidates, lawyers, and partners

 Where Google Docs falls short